 1. Orlando, the Theme Park Capital of the World

 Many of the best Florida family vacations begin and end with Orlando.
-Home to four Disney theme parks (including the popular Star Wars land at Hollywood Studios), two Disney water parks, the magical Harry Potter theme park areas at Universal Studios, and a host of ocean-themed parks (SeaWorld, Discovery Cove, and Aquatica Orlando), Orlando is truly the theme park capital of the world.
+Home to four Disney theme parks (including the popular Star Wars land and accompanying Star Wars hotel at Hollywood Studios), two Disney water parks, the magical Harry Potter theme park areas at Universal Studios, a host of ocean-themed parks (SeaWorld, Discovery Cove, and Aquatica Orlando), and several amusement parks just for toddlers and little kids, Orlando is truly the theme park capital of the world.

 ULTIMATE GUIDE: Everything You Need to Know About Disney Genie and Genie+

 But there are so many more things to do with kids in Orlando than “just” the theme parks.
 If you need a break from Mickey and Minnie, Crayola Experience at the Florida Mall brings the magic of color to children with dozens of hands-on attractions, including the newest, Meltdown, where kids can paint with melted wax.
 The Orlando Science Center is another fine option.
 The KidsTown exhibit presents seven interactive zones, where kids can experiment with cause and effect and learn how oranges travel from tree branch to breakfast table.